Know your footprint and implement decarbonization strategies

 Futurepast supports businesses that engage in planning for a decarbonizing future that incorporates greenhouse gas emission reductions, adaptation to the effects of climate change, and demonstration that business strategies will deliver intended results.
 In addition to providing help with TCFD, Futurepast also offers assistance for organizations reporting on other platforms such as CDP and GRI.

-Futurepast’s John Shideler has participated in the development of an International Standard, ISO 14097, Framework including principles and requirements for assessing and reporting investments and financing activities regarding climate change.
-Publication of this document is expected in early 2021.
+Futurepast’s John Shideler has participated in the development of an International Standard, ISO 14097, Framework including principles and requirements for assessing and reporting investments and financing activities regarding climate change, published in May 2021.

 Corporate sustainability reports highlight environmental and climate change information that is material to stakeholders.
 Greenhouse gas inventories include energy use and purchased electricity, and to an increasing degree, supply chain emissions.
 Climate change mitigation and adaptation strategies are also subjects that sustainability reports typically report on.